TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.8.4.md

 - Added warning regarding potential PII exposure to the [custom attributes menu]({{< ref "/product-stack/tyk-enterprise-developer-portal/portal-customisation/customise-user-model#default-attributes" >}}).
 - Changed the behavior of the portal for 404 errors.
 Now whenever a user requests non-existing page both private (e.i. requiring sign-in to access) or public, the portal now always renders the `not_found.tmpl` template.
 - Changed the behavior of the `Secure` cookie attribute that is set by [PORTAL_SESSION_SECURE]({{ ref "/product-stack/tyk-enterprise-developer-portal/deploy/configuration/#portal_session_secure" }}) so that the `Secure` attribute is always add to the `Set-Cookie` header whenever `PORTAL_SESSION_SECURE` is set to `true` or when TLS is enabled.
-- Changed the behavior of the developers UI in the admin app.
+- Changed the behaviour of removing a developer profile within the developers UI in the admin app.
 Now, when an admin tries to remove a developer profile and some of their credentials have been removed from the credentials provider, or if the provider itself is down or unreachable, the portal asks the admin if they still want to remove the developer profile by displaying a modal window.
-- Extended the `DELETE /users/:id` API endpoint by adding the [?force]({{< ref "/product-stack/tyk-enterprise-developer-portal/api-documentation/tyk-edp-api" >}}) parameter to remove a user anyway even if some of their credentials have been removed from the credentials provider, or if the provider itself is down or unreachable.
+- Extended the `DELETE /users/:id` API endpoint by adding the [?force]({{< ref "/product-stack/tyk-enterprise-developer-portal/api-documentation/tyk-edp-api" >}}) parameter to force removal of a user even if some of their credentials have been removed from the credentials provider, or if the provider itself is down or unreachable.
 - Extended the `GET /pages/:id/content-blocks/:id:` API endpoint by adding additional fields in the response body: `Content`, `MarkdownContent`, `MarkdownEnabled`, `Name`, and `PageID`.
-- Extended [filesize limit]({{< ref "/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/file-structure-concepts#part-1-create-a-new-theme" >}}) for individual files in themes to 5 MB.
+- Extended [filesize limit]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/file-structure-concepts#part-1-create-a-new-theme" >}}) for individual files in themes to 5 MB.
-- Made the organisation invite email's subject configurable via [the emails settings section]({{< ref "/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/email-customization#list-of-email-notifications" >}}).
+- Made the organisation invite email's subject configurable via [the emails settings section]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/email-customization#list-of-email-notifications" >}}).

 #### Fixed
 - Fixed the bug where it was impossible to create an ordered list in the rich text editor in the admin app due to CSS issues.